I love Beverly W. Nah, really – I do.

 Miya felt justified in her belief.
 She felt empowered to assault Keyon, despite having no credible evidence that he had stolen her phone.
 And representatives of the hotel supported her false ascertain.
 Historically, the word of a white woman, even when inaccurate is believed.

 I love Bev, but my disdain for white women grows.
 Historically, white women have served as cancer, causing the death of far too many Black boys/men.
-Black boys have hung lifeless from trees, pulled out bodies of water, served as a magnet for deadly bullets, and electrocuted – all for the benefit of protecting the purity and presumed innocence of white women.
+Black boys have hung lifeless from trees, pulled out of bodies of water, served as magnets for deadly bullets, and electrocuted—all for the benefit of protecting the purity and presumed innocence of white women.

 Susan Smith, the white woman who murdered her children, accused a Black man of carjacking and kidnapping her and her two boys, 3-year-old Michael and 14-month-old Alex.
 The lie captured America's attention as authorities imposed a manhunt for a Black man (any Black man would have been sufficient) and ignited racial tension.

 Before Karen, I mean Susan, there was Carolyn Bryant.
 Bryant is the woman who claimed a 14-year-old Emmet Till touched and whistled at her while in a grocery store.
 Reports suggest that Till had a lisp and was unable to whistle.
 For this alleged minor offense, Till was savagely beaten and subsequently murdered by a posse of white men.

 Unfortunately, Karen didn't start with Till.
 In 1931 Karens—I mean Victoria Price and Ruby Bates—told a deputized group of white men that nine Black teenage boys ages 12 to 19 had raped them.
 Medical evidence confirmed that no rape had occurred, but the boys were still found guilty and sentenced to death.